Justin Forsett: College career

 As a starter his senior year, Forsett rushed for 1,546 yards on 305 carries, and scored 15 touchdowns.
 He opened the season with 156 yards rushing and a touchdown against Tennessee.
 His 15 touchdowns led all rushers in the Pac-10, and his 1,546 rushing yards finished second, behind Oregon tailback Jonathan Stewart.
 Forsett's efforts earned him a selection to the All-Pacific-10 Conference first-team.
-Forsett ended his college career on a high note, rushing for 140 yards and two touchdowns in a 42–36 Cal victory over Air Force in the 2007 Armed Forces Bowl.
+Forsett ended his college career rushing for 140 yards and two touchdowns in a 42–36 Cal victory over Air Force in the 2007 Armed Forces Bowl.